StrongSORT: Make DeepSORT Great Again: Experiments

 6) woC: For the stronger tracker, the matching cascade algorithm with redundant prior information limits the tracking accuracy.
-By simply employing a vanilla matching method, IDF1 is improved by a large margin.
+By simply employing a vanilla matching method, IDF1 is improved by a large margin (+1.4).

 \textbf{Ablation study for AFLink and GSI.} We apply AFLink and GSI on six different trackers, i.e., three versions of StrongSORT and three state-of-the-art trackers (CenterTrack \cite{zhou2020tracking}, TransTrack \cite{sun2020transtrack} and FairMOT \cite{zhang2021fairmot}).
 Their results are shown in Table \ref{table_ablation2}.
 The first line of the results for each tracker is the original performance.
 The application of AFLink (the second line) brings different levels of improvement for the different trackers.
 Specifically, poorer trackers tend to benefit more from AFLink due to more missing associations.
-Particularly, the IDF1 of CenterTrack is improved by 3.7.
+In particularly, the IDF1 of CenterTrack is improved by 3.7.
 The third line of the results for each tracker proves the effectiveness of GSI for both detection and association.
-Different from AFLink, GSI works better on stronger trackers.
-It would be confused by the large amount of false association in poor trackers.
-Table \ref{table_ablation3} compares our GSI with LI.
-The results show that GSI yields better performance with a little extra computational cost.
+Different from AFLink, GSI works better on stronger trackers, but it can be confused by the large amount of false association in poor trackers.

+\textbf{Ablation study for vanilla matching.} We present the comparison between the matching cascade algorithm and vanilla matching on different baselines in Table \ref{table_matchning}.
+It is shown that the matching cascade algorithm greatly benefits DeepSORT.
+However, with the gradual enhancement of the baseline tracker, it has increasingly smaller advantages and is even harmful to tracking accuracy.
+Specifically, for StrongSORTv5, it can bring a gain of 1.4 on IDF1 by replacing the matching cascade with vanilla matching.
+This leads us to the following interesting conclusion: \textit{Although the priori assumption in the matching cascade can reduce confusing associations in poor trackers, this additional constraint will limit the performance of stronger trackers instead.}

+\textbf{Additional analysis of GSI.} Speed estimation is essential for some downstream tasks, e.g., action analysis \cite{du2022pami} and benefits the construction of intelligent transportation systems (ITSs) \cite{fernandez2021vision}.
+To measure the performance of different interpolation algorithms on the speed estimation task, we compare the normalized velocity between trajectories after applying linear interpolation (LI) and Gaussian-smoothed interpolation (GSI) in Figure \ref{figure_velocity}.
+Specifically, six trajectories from DeepSORT on the MOT17 validation set are sampled.
+The x-coordinate and y-coordinate represent the frame id and normalized velocity, respectively.
+It is shown that the velocity of trajectories with LI jitters wildly (in red), mainly due to detection noise.
+Instead, trajectories with GSI have more stable velocity (in blue).
+This gives us another perspective to understand GSI: \textit{GSI is a kind of detection noise filter that can produce more accurate and stable localizations.} This feature is beneficial to speed estimation and other related tasks.